arashsamandar/Programmer-Notes/Git/GIT-Second-Part.md

 > the difference is that `git remote add origin` is for defining an origin ( remote repository ) to connect with our own.
 > and the `git branch --set-upstream-to` is about connecting `branches`, defining an upstream for our branch.
-> this command is used to set the upstream branch for a local branch
+> this command is used to set the upstream branch for a local branch.
+> The upstream branch is the remote branch that your local branch should track, which means that Git will use it as the default branch for push and pull operations.
+Setting the upstream branch is useful when you want to push and pull changes without specifying the remote and branch name every time.

 ## Adding Local Repository To GitHub